Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Kevin P. Knight - Knight-Swift Transportation Holdings, Inc.

 Yeah.
 And I would add, Adam, when I think about Swift, Swift has not been a participant really in the non-contract market, so, and Swift has tended to be overcommitted in the market.
-And so, I really believe we have a lot of opportunity for Swift to do a better job in this rate cycle that we're in right now.
+And so, I really believe we have a lot of opportunity for Swift to do a better job in this rate cycle that we are in right now.
 So, I think just based on our experience in the business for the last eight weeks, I think we have a good feeling about Swift being able to leverage this upturn much better.
 And like I say, Swift won't look exactly like Knight, but we expect that Swift will leverage the upturn significantly, significantly better than what they have in the past.

 Now, some of those costs, as Adam indicated, you don't just get them overnight.
 I mean you've got (48:11-48:16) in order to succeed in that area, but, hey, we have outstanding people there at Swift and also from Knight that are working on that as we speak.
-And then, hey, the procurement that one is probably comes fairly quickly.
+And then, hey, the procurement, that one is probably comes fairly quickly.
 And some of the functional efficiency stuff will come fairly quickly.
 And so, it will be a mix.
 That's why we've said the synergies will come over, call it, two-years-and-a-quarter period.
 And so that's – those are my additional comments.

 Adam, did you have any more?